-The Association for Decentralised Energy (ADE), in collaboration with demand side response (DSR) aggregators, has published a voluntary Code of Conduct ahead of the launch of a Code Compliance Scheme early next year.
-Called Flex Assure, the Code sets common of standards for those who coordinate or ‘aggregate’ demand response from individual consumers.
+The Association for Decentralised Energy (ADE), in collaboration with demand side response (DSR) aggregators, has published a voluntary Code of Conduct ahead of the launch of the Flex Assure Scheme that took place in May 2019.
+Called Flex Assure, the Code sets common standards for those who coordinate or ‘aggregate’ demand response from individual consumers.

 The Demand Side Response (DSR) market is growing quickly and there is the potential and support for much more.
 A total 1,206MW carbon-free demand response received Capacity Market contracts in the 2017 T-4 auction, up from 174MW in the first 2014 T-4 auction.